vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 The `SwitchTraffic`/`ReverseTraffic` and `Complete` actions support a dry run using the `--dry_run` flag where no actual steps are taken but instead the command logs all the steps that *would* be taken.
-This command will also verify that the cluster is generally in a state where it can perform the action successfully without timing out along the way.
+This command will also verify that the cluster is generally in a state where it can perform the action successfully without potentially timing out along the way.
 Given that traffic cutovers can potentially cause read/write pauses or outages this can be particularly helpful during the final cutover stage.

 ## Performance Notes